Alaska Railbelt Carbon Capture and Storage

 Environmental stewardship

-• Help existing plants meet current and future CO2 emission rules.
+• Help existing electricity generating plants meet current and future CO2 emission rules.

 STEM inspiration

-• Encourage Alaska’s youth to pursue careers in science, technology, engineering and math to participate in this new energy sector.
+• Encourage Alaska’s youth to pursue careers in science, technology, engineering and math to participate in this local energy sector.